How a Punjab housewife led Delhi cops to source of CBSE Economics paper leak

 “She actively denied any involvement in the leak in the beginning.
 Our probe later revealed that her own son, like her nephew, had appeared for the Class 12 CBSE examination this year.
 This re-affirmed our suspicion and we subjected her to sustained questioning.
 She eventually confessed that she had shared the images of the hand written question paper with her son and nephew after receiving it from her relative Rakesh Kumar from Una,” said Upadhyay.

-She further disclosed that while sharing the question paper, Rakesh had allegedly instructed her not to share it with anyone.
+She further disclosed that Rakesh had allegedly instructed her not to share it with anyone.
 But she apparently wanted to help her nephew and allegedly ended up forwarding it to him and from him it went to others.

 DCP (crime) G Raj Gopal Naik added that the woman’s son had forwarded the leaked paper to a set of his own friends, opening another chain of forwards.